Rei-SwitchBot/faq/en-us/Hub Series.md

 Please contact your manufacturer to confirm the signal and button type.

-5. If you have any further questions regarding the Hub Mini as well as your appliance and remote control, please submit a feedback.
+5. If you have any further questions regarding the Hub Mini as well as your appliance and remote control, please send us the following infomation:

 Brand of appliance: